gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Create a `Business Profile Setup` form page for newly registered business users to input the above details.
 When submitted, call the API and display success or error message.

+### Requirement 1.4

+Business user can select a category for their business from a predefined list.

+#### Action 5:

+Prerequisites: None.

+Backend:

+> Implement an API that returns a predefined list of business categories with `categoryId` and `categoryName`.

+Frontend:

+> Add a category dropdown to the `Business Profile Setup` form.
+Fetch the categories from the API and display the list to the user for selection.